 - Blood Clots

-Okay, so that’s what Maggie wrote, to include the list.
-I felt it was a bit of a snake-oil list in that it seemed to cover everything.
-But, the thing was, so many things are interrelated that I was willing to go with everything on the list.
+Okay, so that’s what Maggie wrote, including the lists.
+I felt the lists were a bit “snake-oil” list in that they seemed to cover everything.
+But, the thing was, so many things are interrelated that I was willing to go with the whole of it.

 For instance, I’ve had so much trouble with my vision when I’ve been low on B12.
 When I was reading the list it made me wonder if somehow when I’m low on B12 there’s a swelling that pressures my optic nerve.
 (Just a thought.)

-As an aside, silkworms eat mulberry leaves and live out their life cycles in mulberry trees.
-It’s quite beautiful,
+Silkworms eat mulberry leaves and live out their life cycles in mulberry trees.
+It’s quite beautiful.

 After reading the serrapeptase research, I decided to try serrapeptase for a dull but sickening pain in my back that made it impossible to be up more than a couple of minutes.
-(I used to have intense, sharp pain, that made me gasp, that kept me from sleeping, that made me think when I was battling abuse by the IRS that I could immolate myself at their office because the pain would be minimally different and the demonstration might help.
-That pain went away with B12 therapy.)
+I used to have intense, sharp pain that made me gasp and kept me from sleeping.
+It made me think when I was battling abuse by the IRS that I could immolate myself at their office because the pain would be minimally different and the demonstration might help.
+That pain went away with B12 therapy.

 Serrapeptase Research ~ Read Research.

 I’ve been waiting an hour to eat or drink after I take it.
 That’s because I didn’t remember the instructions correctly.
 But I’m going to continue waiting an hour because I think it’s working.

 My concerns which caused me to try serrapeptase were the difficulty I have breathing after even the most minimal exercise, the debilitating pain in my back, a swelling around my jaw since I got tetanus two years ago, and the protruding varicose veins on my left ankle.